NadavPorat/4-IN-A-ROW/README.md

 ## :desktop_computer: Overview

-This is a Vagrant setup that will download, install, and configure the lab, using vagrant and virtual box
+This is a Vagrant setup that will download, install, and configure the lab, using vagrant & virtual box

 ### :electric_plug: Quickstart

-Bring the vagrant instance up. clon the repositories / download the consul-lab folder
+clon the repositories

 navigate to this folder via terminal